 Families in Transition (FIT)

-Families in Transition (FIT) forms a bridge carrying children from the trauma of homelessness to the supports they need to promote life-long health and well-being.
-FIT’s trauma-informed care includes tailored developmental assessments, community based early intervention, infant mental health services, therapeutic playgroups, and specialized parenting education.
+Families in Transition (FIT) forms a bridge carrying children from the trauma of homelessness and housing insecurity to the supports they need to promote life-long health and well-being.
+FIT’s trauma-informed care includes tailored developmental assessments, community based early supports, infant mental health services, therapeutic playgroups, and specialized parenting education.

 Who FIT Serves